Employment Woes Exposed—Can Businesses Discriminate Against You in the Private Sector?

 - Permission for you to use a discrimination lawyer to launch private litigation

 To file your charge of discrimination, the EEOC may require you to come to an in-person interview to discuss your case.
-This can be inconvenient and time-consuming, but DoNotPay is here to help—we can get your charge filed online in a few clicks!
+This can be inconvenient and time-consuming, but DoNotPay is here to help—we can !

 Yet again, DoNotPay has found a way to make your life easier!